tfelix/bestia-docs/content/docs/mechanics/bestia/statusvalues.md

 ### Death Penalty

-Players Master can not die directly, they are reborn with a temporary malus.
+Players Master can not die, they are reborn with a temporary malus.
+Which reduces all their stats by `15%` for 15 minutes.

-A killed Bestia or Master loses `1%` of their current experience.
-The items are automatically protected via a spell which tries to teleport the items back to a secure storage (but remember: spells can be dispelled!).
+A killed Bestia or Master loses `1%` of their current experience points.
+The items are automatically protected via a spell which tries to teleport the items back to a secure storage after short duration (but remember: spells can be dispelled!).

 If the player activates the so-called **Hard Mode** he gets an experience bonus as well as a loot bonus of `+3%`.
-However, if he dies he looses `5%`of his current experience and items are not protected by default with a spell.
+However, if he dies he looses `5%` of his current experience and items are not protected by default with a spell.
+If once activated the **Hard Mode** will take one hour real time cooldown in order to get switched again..
+This should prevent players from switching the mode on and off quickly after detecting a dicey situation.

 In both cases the items suffer a durability penality.

-Bestias can be permanently get killed if the killing blow is particularly strong.
-If s once activated the **Hard Mode** this process will take one hour real time.
-This should prevent players from switching the mode on and off quickly after detecting a dicey situation.
+Bestias however, can be permanently get killed, if the killing blow is particularly strong.